 The impact of the Coronavirus (COVID-19) pandemic is ongoing and it is not practicable to estimate the potential impact, positive or negative, after the reporting date.
-The impacts of the pandemic are rapidly developing and are dependent on measures imposed by the Australian Government and other countries, such as maintaining social distancing requirements, quarantine, travel restrictions, economic sanctions imposed and economic stimulus that may be provided.
+The impacts of the pandemic are rapidly developing and are dependent on various factors, including measures imposed by the Australian Government and Governments of other countries, such as maintaining social distancing requirements, quarantine, travel restrictions, economic sanctions imposed and economic stimulus that may be provided..